 - 6.5.1 The Council's Executive Advisory Panels played an important role in shaping the draft Corporate Plan.
 The Panels considered the draft plan that was in development during August and September.
-Much of the feedback from the Panels has been integrated into the Plan.
-However, some of the feedback will be used to shape the Council's service plans that will soon be developed. - 6.5.2 The Council's Scrutiny function will play a vital role in the scrutiny of the delivery of the Corporate Plan once adopted.
-Regular performance reports against the Corporate Plan Indicators to the Executive will assist the scrutiny function in this process.
+Much of the feedback from the Panels has been integrated into the plan.
+However, some of the feedback will be used to shape the Council's service plans that are in development. - 6.5.2 The Council's Scrutiny function will play a vital role in the scrutiny of the delivery of the Corporate Plan once adopted.
+Regular performance reports against the Corporate Plan Indicators will assist the scrutiny function in this process.